My Real Money Portfolio Returns

 If I'm going to ask you to follow me into a net net stock strategy, it only makes sense for you to ask what my investment record is.

 In 2014 I published an account of my own real money portfolio returns up until the start of 2014.
-You can read that article here.
-But, the broker I was using at the time didn't have good reporting tools and it's only now, after having shifted my portfolio over to Interactive Brokers, that I can give you a detailed, official, look at my portfolio returns.
+You can read that article here .
+But, the broker I was using at the time didn't have good reporting tools and it was only after shifting my portfolio over to Interactive Brokers that I could give you a detailed, official, look at my portfolio returns.

 The returns that you see below are net of fees but not taxes.
 Your taxes will change depending on the jurisdiction that you're investing in and how long you hold onto your net net stocks for.

-The outperformance that the fund has shown over the previous two years is little less than the performance I expect from my portfolio over the long term.
-The difference is to to variance in return.
-It's a mistake to think that any strategy punches out a cookie cutter return each year.
+The outperformance my portfolio has shown over the previous 3.5 years is little less than the performance I expect from my portfolio over the long term.
+The difference is due to variance in return but as time drags on variance plays less and less of a role in my performance.
+It's a mistake to think that any strategy punches out a cookie cutter return each year but over the long term a strategy’s performance (not to mention my ability) become much clearer.

 Questions and Answers